Top Menu

 Webpack: Non-Angular js/ts files in plugins

-Added by Niclas UNIBE about 1 year ago
+Added by Niclas UNIBE over 1 year ago

 I would like the webpack to serve ts files defined in my plugin.